kxrn0/nature/6_physics_libraries/experiments/convexionality/sketch/WORDS.md

 How do I add a polygon to the screen?
 In the beginning there's nothing, and when the user first triggers a click event a point is added to the canvas where the user clicked.
 That point is added to an array of points, and a line is continuosly drawn from the point to the mouse.
 So I'll need a boolean variable that will indicate if the user is adding a new polygon.

-Before the first click that variable is false, but after it it is set to true.
+Before the first click, that variable is false, but after it it is set to true.

 I have something going on down there